Josh Bell Player Props: Guardians vs. Yankees

 Josh Bell At The Plate

-- Bell is hitting .202 with nine doubles, three home runs and 18 walks.
+- Bell is batting .208 with nine doubles, three home runs and 20 walks.

-- He has gone deep in three games this year (10.7%), leaving the park in 2.5% of his trips to the plate.
+- In 10.3% of his games this season, he has homered, and 2.4% of his trips to the plate.

-- In 12 games this season, Bell has picked up an RBI, with more than one RBI once.
+- In 12 games this year, Bell has picked up an RBI, with more than one RBI once.

-- He has scored in seven games this season (25.0%), but has had no multi-run games.
+- He has scored a run in seven of 29 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.